usedhondacivic/usedhondacivic.github.io/README.md

 Uses GNU Make paired with Node.js to create a static website generator.

-Articles are stored in `/projects`, which is crawled by make.
+Articles are stored in `/projects`, which is crawled by Make.
 Component generators in `/generators` insert project data into the templates in `/templates`.
 Image assets are converted to `.webp` using ffmpeg for optimization.
-Everything is saved under `/docs`, where GitHub Pages is convigured to serve the website.
+Everything is saved under `/docs`, where GitHub Pages is configured to serve the website.

 Run `npm install && make` to build the website.
 Subsequent calls to `make` will only rebuild files that have been edited since the last build.